2025 Women's Hockey Central-South Africa Qualifier for the Africa Cup of Nations

-The 2025 Women's Hockey Central-South Africa Qualifier for the Africa Cup of Nations will be a series of 3 qualification events for the Africa Cup of Nations.
+The 2025 Women's Hockey Central-South Africa Qualifier for the Africa Cup of Nations was a series of 3 qualification events for the Africa Cup of Nations.
 It was held alongside the men's tournament in Harare, Zimbabwe from 17 – 24 August 2024.

 Namabia won their first title the Zimbabwe in the final 3–1.
 The top three teams qualified for the 2025 Africa Cup of Nations.